TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 * The success or failure of the experiment is not directly linked to the experiment.
 If the success or failure could have happened because of a number of variables, then you don’t know if the experiment was the reason for the change.

 * The time box is too long or too short.
-Some experiments are going to take a longer time, but you have to make sure that the time box is reasonable for the growth rate of your company.
-You don’t want to have an experiment that takes years or extends past the runway of your company.
+Some experiments are going to take longer, but make sure that the time box is reasonable for the growth rate of your company.
+You don’t want to have an experiment that takes years or extends past your runway.

 **Other Resources**